ullmark/fluent-time.js/README.md

 # fluent-time.js
-fluent time works as a wrapper around `Date`, `setTimeout` and `setInterval` and aims to provide a simpler api for them.
+fluent time works as a wrapper around `setTimeout` and `setInterval` and aims to provide a simpler api for them.

 ## installation
 #### node.js